Sharvil77/Car-Brands-Classification/README.md

 # Car-Brands-Classification
-A very simple Image Classification using ResNet-50 and Convolutional Neural Neyworks
+A very simple Image Classification using ResNet-50 and Convolutional Neural Networks